University Administrative Policies

 4. Term Appointment Employees

-A term appointment employee is hired (full-time or part-time) into a position that is designated to run for a defined period of time.
-This may happen for various reasons; such as, the position is funded from non-recurring sources (e.g. contracts and grants) or the position is needed to complete a special project.
-Term employees are normally hired for periods greater than three (3) months and less than three (3) years.
+A term appointment employee, whether full-time or part-time, is designated to be employed for a defined period of time.
+Term appointments may happen for various reasons: such as, the position is funded from non-recurring sources (e.g., contracts and grants), the position is needed to complete a special project, or the employee has an approved Out-of-State Remote Work Agreement.
+Term employees normally hold this appointment for periods greater than three (3) months and less than two (2) years.

 Employees hired for a term appointment will be separated from the University as of the specified date unless the supervisor notifies the employee that the appointment will be extended.
+An extension does not imply a commitment of employment beyond the duration specified.
 For the specified period of appointment, term employees are entitled to all other rights and privileges as regular status employees, except the right to grieve separation at the end of the appointment.
 Term appointment employees are not placed on layoff status at the end of the appointment.
-For information on layoff status refer to "Separation of Employment" Policy 3225, UBP.
+For information on layoff status refer to UAP 3225 ("Separation of Employment").

 5. Contract Employees